huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_domain.md

   + **$ssl_curves**
   + **$ssl_session_reused**

+* `connection_protection` - (Optional, List) Specifies the connection protection configuration to let WAF protect your origin servers from being crashed when WAF detects a large number of 502/504 error codes or pending requests.
+  Only supports one protection configuration.
+  The [connection_protection](#DedicatedDomain_connection_protection) structure is documented below.

+* `timeout_settings` - (Optional, List) Specifies the timeout setting.
+Only supports one timeout setting.
+  The [timeout_settings](#DedicatedDomain_timeout_settings) structure is documented below.

+* `traffic_mark` - (Optional, List) Specifies the traffic identifier.
+WAF uses the configurations to identify the malicious client IP address (proxy mode) in the header, session in the cookie, and user attribute in the parameter, and then triggers the corresponding known attack source rules to block attack sources.
+  Only supports one traffic identifier.
+  The [traffic_mark](#DedicatedDomain_traffic_mark) structure is documented below.

 The `server` block supports:

 * `client_protocol` - (Required, String, ForceNew) Protocol type of the client.
 The options include `HTTP` and `HTTPS`.